openstack/tacker/doc/source/user/etsi_cnf_healing.rst

   | VNFD Version             | 1.0                                                                                       |
   +--------------------------+-------------------------------------------------------------------------------------------+

-How to heal of the entire VNF
+How to Heal of the Entire VNF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Execute Heal of the entire CNF with CLI command and check the name and age of